Procedure overview

 Domestic Applicants who are commencing or continuing in an HDR Program are eligible to apply for Stipend Scholarships.

-International Applicants who are commencing or continuing in an HDR Program are eligible to apply for either Stipend Scholarships or Fees Offset Scholarships, or they may apply for both.
+International Applicants who are commencing or continuing in an HDR Program are eligible to apply for a Stipend Scholarship, which may include Fees Offset.

-To be eligible for Scholarships, Applicants must be available for full-time Enrolment.
+To be eligible for Scholarships, Applicants must be available for full-time Enrolment and be located in Australia (except for periods of approved fieldwork outside of Australia).

 For specific eligibility criteria for each Scholarship, please refer to the University Scholarships website.